Aboriginal deaths in custody

 A protest calling for reform to prevent Aboriginal deaths in custody, Forrest Place, Perth, c.
 2015.

 Aboriginal deaths in custody is a political and social issue in Australia.
 It rose in prominence in the early 1980s, with Aboriginal activists campaigning following the death of 16-year-old John Peter Pat in 1983.
 Subsequent deaths in custody, considered suspicious by families of the deceased, culminated in the 1987 Royal Commission into Aboriginal Deaths in Custody (RCIADIC).

-The final RCIADIC report, published in 1991, did not find higher rates of death of Aboriginal people compared to non-Aboriginal people; however, it did highlight deficiencies in care, both systemic and individual, and disproportionate rates of imprisonment due to historical and social factors.
-As of 2020, Aboriginal people maintain a disproportionate level of exposure to the justice system and incarceration in Australia.
+The final RCIADIC report, published in 1991, did not find higher rates of death of Aboriginal Australians compared to non-Aboriginal Australians; however, it did highlight deficiencies in care, both systemic and individual, and disproportionate rates of imprisonment due to historical and social factors.
+As of 2020, Aboriginal Australians maintain a disproportionate level of exposure to the justice system and incarceration in Australia.
 One of the recommendations of the RCIADIC was that statistics and other information on Aboriginal and non-Aboriginal deaths in custody should be monitored nationally on an ongoing basis, by the Australian Institute of Criminology (AIC).
 As Australian census and prison statistics include both Aboriginal and Torres Strait Islander people, the counts have included both groups, as Indigenous Australians.

 The Australian Institute for Health and Welfare reports that the total Indigenous age specific deaths in 2018 were 164 per 100,000 for 25-34 year olds, and 368 for 35-44 year olds.
 These are the most relevant age groups for the current 12,000 Indigenous prisoners, with a median age of 32.
 In a group of 12,000 Indigenous 25-44 year olds, an average yearly death rate of around 32 per year occurs even outside prison.
 The Indigenous death rate in prison is about 15 per year, or half of this.